Better Sales through Customer Engagement

 They sent messages through all of their social streams that they would not sell any of their best-selling burgers for one day in hopes customers would go to McDonald’s and order a Big Mac to support Ronald McDonald House.

-Finally, for online and offline retailers, the customer journey can start with a survey or by simply asking a few questions, then using those answers to personalize the experience.
+Finally, for online and offline retailers, the customer journey can start with a survey or by simply asking a few questions and then using those answers to personalize the experience.
 Watch Tony Drockton, Chief Cheerleader for Hammitt handbags, ask a new shopper a few questions to engage her and provide her with the perfect handbag.

 Customer engagement strategies for online stores